BobFIV/PSU_CAPSTONE_F2023/9160dk/IPE_OTA_BLE/readme.md

 This program runs a oneM2M compliant IPE program, communicating to the cloud via MQTT over cellular.

-The program also runs a Bluetooth® Low Energy central program to manage devices on the Raspberry Pi and ESP32.
+The program also runs a Bluetooth® Low Energy central program to connect with the Raspberry Pi and ESP32.

 ## Requirements